Summary

 Related functions

 The LEFT function is used to extract text from the left side of a text string.
 Use the RIGHT function to extract text starting from the right side of the text, and the MID function to extract from the middle of text.
-The LEN function returns the length of text as a count of characters.
+The LEN function returns the length of a text string as a count of characters and is often combined with LEFT, MID, and RIGHT.

 Notes